A Guide to Building The Right Marketing Tech Stack

 - Advertising and SEO: this element is pretty vast, but search engine optimization and advertising is key to your customer acquisition strategies regardless of the type of business you run.
 Many marketers use a combination of software for keyword research, display ads, ad tracking, and attribution.
 [Tools to explore: SEMrush, Google Ads; HasOffers].

 - Social Media: technologies for this space help monitor your social conversations, schedule posts or curate content.
-Specific networks like Facebook and LinkedIn also offer paid advertising opportunities that may be a valuable addition to your own tech stack.
+Specific networks like Facebook and LinkedIn also offer social media marketing opportunities that may be a valuable addition to your own tech stack.
 [Tools to explore: BuzzSumo; Hootsuite; SproutSocial].

 - Collaboration: these are some of my favorite tools to add to a tech stack.
 Collaboration software focus on working efficiently and transparently with your team.
 There are a number of project management tools to choose from, or even tools that focus more on the customer journey.
 [Tools to explore: Trello; Asana; Slack].